 - Proprietary blend

-Next on our list of best creatine supplements we have a really nice one in Cell Tech Hyper-Build.
-This one boasts 5 grams of creatine monohydrate but on top of that they also added 7 grams of branched chain amino acids.
+Next, on our list of best creatine supplements, we have a really nice one in Cell-Tech Hyper-Build.
+This one boasts 5 grams of creatine monohydrate but on top of that, they also added 7 grams of branched-chain amino acids.
 BCAA’s will increase the protein synthesis in the muscle so this is a nice bonus that will help you add muscle.
 It also contains Taurine which has been shown to reduce muscle soreness the day after a tough workout when used in conjunction with BCAA’s.
-They also included electrolytes to help replace those than can be lost with a good workout.
+They also included electrolytes to help replace those that can be lost with a good workout.